jpdaigle/pg_global_kv/README.md

 * centos 6
 * java 1.8
 * postgres 9.3
-* gradle

 ### Instructions
 On every machine in the parade, run `./install.sh` which will build and install into `/opt/pg_global_kv` and also install the appropriate`/etc/init.d/` script.
 Be sure to set up the proper pg_hba.conf to allow internode connectivity.
 TODO: explain proper connectivity.

 All the scripts you will need will be in `/opt/pg_global_kv/bin/`.
 In that directory you will find `config.sh` make sure those values are what you intend before proceeding.

 After running the install script select one machine and run `./create_first_catalog.sh`.
 It will give you a psql command to connect to that first catalog database.
 In that database set up the proper configuration into the tables.
+Example setup:

+    INSERT INTO catalog_instance VALUES ('tmtest01n.ndmad2'), ('tmtest02n.ndmad2');
+    INSERT INTO shard_name SELECT 'kv' || generate_series(1,12);
+    INSERT INTO shard_instance (hostname, port, shard_name)
+        SELECT hostname, port, name FROM catalog_instance CROSS JOIN shard_name;
+    UPDATE kv_config.my_info SET hostname = 'tmtest01n.ndmad2';

 Then run `./setup_parade.sh`.
 This will log into all the servers configured and setup all of the appropriate databases, and push the config to the entire parade.